GwennyGreen/kommtheuteaktenzeichen/README.md

 pipenv run typecheck
 ```

-### Uploading etc/events.kha.json to the dev bucket
+### Uploading a local events.kha.json file to the dev bucket

 To upload `etc/events.kha.json` to the development bucket, run: